Franck-Demongin/VisionComparator/README.md

 To restore the list of default prompts, click on the _Refresh_ button.

+### View results saved as JSON

+To view the results saved as JSON, go to the _Viewer_ page and load a JSON file.

 ## License

 This project is released under the [GPLv3 license](http://perso.crans.org/besson/LICENSE.html)

+## Changelog

+### 0.2.0 - 2025-03-16

+**New features:**

+- Compare models with multiple prompts
+- Download results as JSON
+- Display Statistics
+- View results saved as JSON

+**Bug fixes:**

+- Fix bug when adding a prompt with the same name or whith a blank name
+- Fix bug when renaming a prompt

+### 0.1.0 - 2025-03-10

+**First release:**

+- Compare models
+- List of models with vision support
+- Create, update and delete prompts